Home » Drinks » Homemade Hot Chocolate With A Chocolate Bar

 Chocolate pieces in a saucepan with milk, on a light-colored surface.

-In a small saucepan, add chopped dark and milk chocolates.
+Step 1: In a small saucepan, add chopped dark and milk chocolates.
 Then slowly pour milk and sprinkle salt.
-Heat up the saucepan using the lowest setting (140°F / 60°C) and stir until the chocolates are completely melted, about 10 minutes.
+Heat up the saucepan on low and stir until the chocolates are completely melted.

 A wooden spoon with melted chocolate over a stainless steel pot on a marble countertop.

-Continue stirring on low heat for another 3 to 5 minutes or until the chocolate-milk mixture turns darker, similar to a deep-colored chocolate bar, and the chocolate mixture has slightly thickened.
+Step 2: Continue stirring until the chocolate-milk mixture turns darker and the chocolate mixture has slightly thickened.

 A hand pours hot chocolate from a white pitcher into a ceramic mug, with a pot and a saucer in the background.

-Turn off the heat and allow the chocolate mixture to cool slightly for a minute, then transfer to a small cup or a demitasse cup.
+Step 3: Turn off the heat and allow the chocolate mixture to cool slightly.

 A ceramic mug filled with rich hot chocolate, topped with a dollop of whipped cream, sits on a white surface next to a red-striped cloth.